adamnfish/tescohdear/README.md

 Tescohdear
 ==========

+Firstly, see the *important notice* at the bottom of this file, and the extra conditions in the licence.

 So as
 [you'll have already heard](http://mtdevans.com/projects/barcode/), Tesco may have implemented a very simple system for adding offers to